juergen-pfeffermann/website/index.md

 # PDB 3din: SecYEG + SecA (tyrosines in SecA are highlighted)

 {% capture text %}
 Look at this, I have been using PyMol a bit today.
-I have usually found detailed discussions on minute movements within crystal or cryo-EM structures tedious, yet following these elaborations by simultaneously reproducing them in PyMol could help. {:.center} {% endcapture %}
+I have usually found detailed discussions on minute movements within crystal or cryo-EM structures tedious, yet following these elaborations by simultaneously reproducing them in PyMol could help. {% endcapture %}

 {%
   include feature.html